Department of Curriculum

 Advisory Program.
 The advisory program is designed to provide aid to each student in planning and completing the appropriate degree and teacher certification program.
 The academic advisor is responsible for (1) assisting the student in planning a program and in updating degree plans, (2) helping the student in selecting the proper areas of certification and/or teaching fields, and (3) advising the student in meeting admission and retention standards of teacher education and student teaching.

 Admission to the Bachelor of Science Degree Program and Admission to the Teacher Certification (Education) Program.
 The college seeks to maintain rigorous academic programs to produce outstanding educators for Texas and the nation.
 Admission to college degree and certification programs is open to all individuals on the basis of academic preparation, ability, and availability of space in the program selected.
 When there are more qualified applicants than can be adequately instructed by available faculty or accommodated in available facilities, the college will control enrollment in specific programs by limiting the admission of new students.
 The number of students accepted into the undergraduate programs is limited.
 Therefore, admission into a teacher education program is competitive and based on GPA and other criteria.
 A complete description of eligibility requirements is available in the Certification Office in the College of Education.
 (Entrance criteria may be subject to change.)
 Admission to a college degree program does not ensure admission to an upper-division teacher certification program.
-See “Educator Certification” to read about admission requirements for the teacher certification program, information on the Texas Examinations for Educators Standards (TExES), recommendations for teacher certification, admission to student teaching, and transferability.
+See “Educator Certification” on page 276 to read about admission requirements for the teacher certification program, information on the Texas Examinations for Educators Standards (TExES), recommendations for teacher certification, admission to student teaching, and transferability.